Whatever your experience or interest, as little as one day a month can make a difference.

 We do not take referrals of volunteers.
 Volunteers can apply independently, and should not themselves be dependent on support services.

 Yes we welcome volunteers of all faiths and none.
-All we ask is that you understand, respect and practice our values of unconditional love, justice, compassion, truthfulness and a willingness to see things through.
+All we ask is that you understand, respect and practise our values of unconditional love, justice, compassion, truthfulness and a willingness to see things through.

 In frontline volunteering situations such as the van we are careful to sensitively build up a trusting relationship based on their own identified needs.
 This means that direct prayer or conversations about faith must be initiated by the woman herself.
 Should a spiritual discussion arise then we ask volunteers to appropriately encourage her to talk about her beliefs.
 The desire to help is often most appropriately expressed by silent prayer.